dotnet-websharper/docs/v3.x/fsharp/Attributes.md

 See remoting documentation.

 ### OptionalField
-If a property has an F# option (`FSharpOption`) type, then adds automatic inlines so that a missing JavaScript field is converted to `None` (`null` in C#), otherwise `Some fieldValue`.
+If a property has an F# option type, then adds automatic inlines so that a missing JavaScript field is converted to `None`, otherwise `Some fieldValue`.

 ### DateTimeFormat
 Defines the format used to de/serialize a DateTime field or union case argument.
 The default is `"o"` (ISO 8601 round-trip format) for JSON serialization, and `"yyyy-MM-dd-HH.mm.ss"` for URL parsing.

-### SPAEntryPoint
-Marks the entry point of a Single Page Application.
-Must be a static method without arguments.

 ### NamedUnionCases
 This is an F# only attribute, usable for a union type to customize JSON serialization.